Emergency Roofing Services ➢

 These trusses have several advantages compared to natural wood, including higher load-carrying capacity, dimensional stability, and resistance to warping and splitting.
 They can be customized to meet specific design requirements and are often used in large-span structures where traditional wood trusses may not be enough.

-If you are planning to install a new roof on your home or office, contact A. Fricker Roofing & Waterproofing in Tulsa, OK.
+If you are planning to install a new roof on your home or office, contact A. Fricker Roofing and Waterproofing in Tulsa, OK.
 The roofers at the company are proficient at handling any roofing project, be it a new roof installation or a complete roof replacement.
 Give us a call today at (918) 402-7167 and consult with one of our roofing professionals.

 FAQs